GAMB (GMB) Price Reaches $0.0033 on Top Exchanges

-GAMB (CURRENCY:GMB) traded down 1.9% against the US dollar during the 1 day period ending at 23:00 PM E.T. on October 16th.
-During the last seven days, GAMB has traded 1.3% lower against the US dollar.
-GAMB has a market cap of $16.47 million and $146,586.00 worth of GAMB was traded on exchanges in the last 24 hours.
-One GAMB coin can currently be bought for $0.0033 or 0.00000005 BTC on cryptocurrency exchanges.
+GAMB (CURRENCY:GMB) traded up 1% against the US dollar during the twenty-four hour period ending at 13:00 PM E.T. on October 22nd.
+One GAMB coin can now be bought for about $0.0033 or 0.00000005 BTC on major cryptocurrency exchanges.
+Over the last week, GAMB has traded down 3.1% against the US dollar.
+GAMB has a total market cap of $16.25 million and $182,335.00 worth of GAMB was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.